elliot-chung/webrisk-cache/README.md

 ```
 - This module requires an API key from Google to use the Webrisk Update API
 - The first diff must be requested by the user since this first call can take a significant amount of time (As the name implies, these are diffs so subsequent calls should take less time)
 - Since this is based on a REST API, the module does not hold open any network connections.
-The purpose of `cache.close()` is to stop the timers that control update/eviction timing.
+The purpose of `cache.close()` is to stop the timers that control database synchronization timing.
 Otherwise, the cache would never fully leave scope and program will not end.

 ## TODO
 - ~~Negative caches hits only need to use prefix while positive needs to use full (https://cloud.google.com/web-risk/docs/caching)~~